Blog

 The game serves as a fun and engaging way to showcase the capabilities of AI in generating images and calculating similarity scores.
 It also highlights how low-code and no-code tools like v0 and BuildShip can significantly reduce development time and empower developers to focus on the core functionality of their applications.

-So, go ahead and give the "Guess the Prompt" game a try!
+Furthermore, we also created another more complex game called as "Who's the Murderer?".
 Challenge yourself to see how close you can get to the original prompts and enjoy the experience of playing a game built with the power of AI.

 Start building your